-Mankato Criminal Defense Lawyers Keeping Your Child’s Record Clean
+Southern Minnesota Criminal Defense Attorney Keeping Your Child’s Record Clean

-Types of Juvenile Crime Cases Our Firm Handles in Mankato
+Types Of Juvenile Crime Cases Our Firm Handles

-Juvenile crimes cases can vary widely, from traffic violations and minor offenses involving curfew violations to felony offenses up to first-degree murder.
-At Kohlmeyer Hagen Law Office Chtd., we handle many kinds of juvenile crimes cases, including but not limited to the following:
+Juvenile crime cases can vary widely, from traffic violations and minor offenses involving curfew violations to felony offenses up to first-degree murder.
+At Kohlmeyer Hagen, Law Office Chtd., we handle many kinds of juvenile crimes cases, including but not limited to the following:

 The penalties for conviction of a crime for a juvenile will depend in part on the category of the juvenile offender.
 Generally speaking, under Minnesota law, juvenile criminal cases will be heard by a juvenile court.
 The Minnesota House Research Department explains that the “juvenile court has jurisdiction over individuals under the age of 18 who engage in unlawful conduct, with certain exceptions.”
 Penalties for juveniles are then based on the type of criminal matter and which category of offender the juvenile falls into.
 The following are the types of categories of juvenile offenders in Minnesota:

-- Extended jurisdiction juveniles, or EJJs, which are minors aged “14 years or older who commit felony-level delinquent acts and are subject to adult certification and who, in the prosecutor’s or the court’s opinion, would be more aptly treated by the juvenile court”; and
+- Extended jurisdiction juveniles, or EJJs, which are minors aged “14 years or older who commit felony-level delinquent acts and are subject to adult certification and who, in the prosecutor’s or the court’s opinion, would be more aptly treated by the juvenile court”

 When a juvenile court has jurisdiction over a minor, there are a range of penalty options that may include, for example: